JackSummerfield1/task-manager-p4/README.md

 - Tasks can be filtered by keywords in the title of tasks so that users can locate them more easily when they have a large list.

 [Back To Top](#Task-Manager)

+## Technologies Used

+- Frontend:

+**HTML5:** For creating the structure and layout of web pages.
+**CSS3:** For styling and enhancing the visual appeal of the application.
+**Bootstrap:** A responsive CSS framework for building mobile-friendly and modern user interfaces.

+- Backend:

+**Python:** The primary programming language for backend logic.
+**Django:** A high-level Python web framework used for rapid development and clean, pragmatic design.

+- Database:

+**PostgreSQL:** A lightweight and default database provided by Django for local development.

+- Authentication:

+**Django’s Built-in Authentication System:** For secure user login, logout, and user-specific task management.

+- Messaging:

+**Django Messages Framework:** For displaying success, error, and confirmation messages to users.

+- Development Tools:

+**Django ORM:** For database queries and data management.
+**Gitpod** An IDE for writing, running and testing my code directly ot the browser.

+- Testing:

+**Django Test Framework:** For writing unit tests to ensure application reliability and correctness.

+- Version Control:

+**Git:** For tracking changes and collaborating during development.
+**GitHub:** For storing and sharing the project repository.

+- OTHER:

+**ChatGPT** For debugging code and assisting with writing tests.